Food Grade Agar Agar

 In addition, food grade agar has a very high satiating effect and contributes a high amount of natural fiber, making it ideal for low-calorie diets.

-Agar is low in saturated fat and cholesterol and high is calcium, folate, iron and vitamins amongst others.
+Agar is low in saturated fat and cholesterol and high in calcium, folate, iron, and vitamins amongst others.
 It is ideal for people interested in weight loss and maintaining good health.

 |2||Moisture (105℃ 4h), w/%||≤ 12.0|

 |8||Acid-insoluble Ash, w/%||≤ 0.5|

 |10||Arsenic(As), mg/kg||≤ 2.0|

 |12||Cadmium(Cd), mg/kg||≤ 1.0|